Roger-Wu/sudoku-solver/README.md

 # sudoku-solver

-A sudoku solver for [LeetCode 37.
+A fast sudoku solver for [LeetCode 37.
 Sudoku Solver](https://leetcode.com/problems/sudoku-solver/) written in Python 3.

 ## Result on LeetCode